 Flutter is predicated on Google’s in-house programming language — Dart.
 Hence there’s no need for communication with native modules.
 It is characterized by simplicity and accessibility.
-Dart was introduced in 2011 but has only risen to popularity since Google made its announcement for Flutter.
+Dart was introduced in 2011 but has only risen in popularity since Google made its announcement of Flutter.
 It is evolving rapidly and is consistent with GitHub, the fastest-growing language in 2019.

 Also read: Kotlin vs Java: The Ultimate Battle